 A ‘sole trader’ is simply a self-employed worker.
 In the locum world, it would be someone working for themselves, being paid into a personal and non-business account.

-Why should I class myself as a sole trader on Network Locum (now Lantum)?
+Why should I class myself as a sole trader on Lantum?

 Changes to IR35 regulations do not affect sole traders working directly with practices or via online platforms.

-As a result of this, sole traders will not be taxed at the point of payment and will receive gross pay for sessions worked via Network Locum (now Lantum).
+As a result of this, sole traders will not be taxed at the point of payment and will receive gross pay for sessions worked via Lantum.